The Perfect Plum Cake

 - Bake for 35 to 45 minutes or until a skewer inserted in the center comes out clean.
 When baking, the fruit will soften considerably.
 Cool in the pan for 5 to 7 minutes.

-Pro tip – This cake needs to be inverted while the melted sugar is still hot in the bottom of the pan. - Invert the cake – Place a plate or serving platter on the cake pan – carefully hold the pan and plate steady while you flip the cake pan over.
+- Invert the cake: Place a plate or serving platter on top of the cake pan.
+Carefully hold the pan and plate steady while you flip the cake pan over.
 This must be done correctly, carefully, and quickly by an adult only.

-Pro tip – The cake is hot and the bottom caramelized sugar juices can cause severe burns if not done correctly. - Once inverted let the cake cool completely.
-This cake can be served warm or cold on it’s own.
+- Rest: Once inverted, let the cake cool completely.
+This cake can be served warm or at room temperature on its own.

 - Peach Upside Down Cake